nanocurrency/nano-node/README.md

 ### Key facts
 * Forked from NANO (raiblocks)
-* Total Supply: something
+* Total Supply: 3.4 Billion
 * Born in Feb.
-2018
+2018, Mainnet launch April 1st, 2018

 For more information, see [Banano.co.in](http://banano.co.in/) or read the [Yellowpaper](http://banano.co.in/en/whitepaper).